-For full listing of courses, see UH Manoa Catalog.
+For a full listing of courses, see UH Manoa Catalog.

 The tuition rates are generally around $663 per credit for residents and $1558 per credit for non-residents.
 Students enrolled in an online program will only be assessed for resident tuition regardless of their residence in a different state or country.
 See the “Graduate General & Post-Baccalaureate Unclassified” heading on the Office of the Registrar’s website for more accurate tuition rates.